 Avoid Euronet ATMs when withdrawing cash in Portugal.
 Throughout Europe, Euronet ATMs consistently have high fees and use terrible exchange rates, so unless you’re in desperate need of cash, I would avoid them.

-It’s rare that you’ll need cash in Portugal, especially if you’re staying in Lisbon and Porto.
-During my 1-week trip, I spent roughly $20 in cash on tipping tour guides, buying small souvenirs and paying for the Airbnb city tax.
+You’ll rarely need cash in Portugal, especially if you’re staying in Lisbon and Porto.
+During my 1-week trip, I spent roughly $20 in cash on tipping tour guides, buying small souvenirs, and paying for the Airbnb city tax.
 I otherwise used my credit card.

-Tip #3: Tipping in Portugal is not mandatory nor expected.
+💰 3.
+Tipping in Portugal is not mandatory.

 Tipping is generally only done for exceptional service in Portugal.